 Steven Holl Architects: Design Excellence and Green InnovationSteven Holl Architects (SHA) is a 40-person innovative architecture and urban design office working globally as one office from two locations; New York City and Beijing.
-Steven Holl leads the office with partners Chris McVoy and Noah Yaffe.
+Steven Holl leads the office with partners Chris McVoy, Noah Yaffe, and Roberto Bannura.

 With each project Steven Holl Architects explores new ways to integrate an organizing idea with the programmatic and functional essence of a building.
 Rather than imposing a style upon different sites and climates, or pursued irrespective of program, the unique character of a program and a site becomes the starting point for an architectural idea.
 While anchoring each work in its specific site and circumstance, we endeavor to obtain a deeper beginning in the experience of time, space, light and materials.
 The phenomena of the space of a room, the sunlight entering through a window, and the color and reflection of materials on a wall and floor all have integral relationships.
 The materials of architecture communicate through resonance and dissonance, just as instruments in musical composition.
 Architectural transformations of natural materials, such as glass, stone or wood, produce thought and sense-provoking qualities in the experience of a place.
 Following this approach Steven Holl Architects is recognized for the ability to shape space and light with great contextual sensitivity and to utilize the unique qualities of each project to create a concept-driven design.